GSA/fedramp-gov/pages/small-business-and-startup-lessons-learned.md

 <img alt="background" title="background" src="{{site.baseurl}}/assets/img/blog-images/GSA-1721_assetts_3.png"><h2>3.
 Find an Agency partner.</h2>
 </span>
 <p>
 Agencies are required to issue an “Authorization to Operate” (ATO) if they are using your product.
 The ATO is the official management decision given by a senior Federal official to authorize operation of an information system and to explicitly accept the risk to agency operations.
 The natural Agency partner to work with for a FedRAMP authorization is one that is using your product or is committed to using your product.
-If you are in need of assistance, the FedRAMP PMO is here to help communicate  the associated requirements/roles & responsibilities to your Agency customer.
+If you are in need of assistance, the FedRAMP PMO is here to help communicate  the associated requirements/roles &amp; responsibilities to your Agency customer.
 </p>
   <hr>
 <span class="title">